goanec82/fakgo/README.md

 # fakgo
  a simpler raffle bot

-fakgo.py was for Windows 10 and Chromedriver is for version 87
+fakgo.py is for Windows 10 and Chromedriver version 87 is required

 #Dependencies
 Python 3.6 or higher
-Python modules listed in the requirements.txt git
+require.txt

 #Installation
 git clone https://github.com/goanec82/fakgo